GSA/digitalgov.gov/content/posts/2015-04-24-sharing-the-essentials-of-animated-gifs-for-public-services.md

 ## Use U.S. government records to bring history to life

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/plane-washington-monument.gif" alt="A black and white animated gif of a gyrocopter flying past the Washington Monument." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/plane-washington-monument.gif" alt="A black and white animated gif of a gyrocopter flying past the Washington Monument." %}

 Darren Cole of the [National Archives and Records Administration](http://todaysdocument.tumblr.com/) showcased the diverse source documents used to create compelling animated gifs that breathe new life into historical records, including images from the last time a gyrocopter flew to Capitol Hill almost 100 years ago.
 He recommended: